 I guess apparently it is.

-Anyway, their anti-Israeli bias has been well chronicled, also.
+Anyway, their anti-Israeli bias has been well chronicled also.

-The world needs a Hitler.
+The world needs a Hitler, Eil Hitler.

 The only reason I'm supporting Germany in the finals is Hitler was a German and he did good with those Jews.